-Instructions for use

-- The label should indicate clearly from which age the product is recommended for use.
-This age shall not be less than six months for any product. - Feeding instructions shall be given; preferably accompanied by graphical presentations. - Serving sizes must be indicated for the ages of older infants and young children in 3 month incremental stages to ensure that breastmilk intakes are not compromised. - The time within which the product should be consumed after opening should be clearly indicated. - Storage and packaging instructions to minimize spoilage and contamination.
+- 12.5 Instructions for use - The label should indicate clearly from which age the product is recommended for use.
+This age shall not be less than six months for any product. - Feeding instructions shall be given; preferably accompanied by geographical presentations. - The time within which the product should be consumed after opening should be clearly indicated.